machal/cssmine-content/flexbox-reference.md

 #### `flex-basis` – Default Item Size

-This is the default width of an item (or height when using `flex-direction: column`).
+This is the default width of the item (or height when using `flex-direction: column`).

 -   `auto` (default) – the width is defined by the content, similar to width: auto.
-The distribution of free space using the `flex-grow/flex-basis` properties will then affect just the extra space that is taken up by items beyond their initial size - so called relative flex model.
+The distribution of free space using the `flex-grow/flex-basis` properties will then affect just the extra space that is taken up by items beyond their initial size - the so called relative flex model.

 -   `0` – size of the content is not an issue.
-The distribution of free space using the `flex-grow/flex-basis` properties will then affect the whole width of an item – absolute flex model.
+The distribution of free space using the `flex-grow/flex-basis` properties will then affect the whole width of the item – absolute flex model.

 -   Any CSS size, e.g. `100px`, `15em` or `50%`.